timm/tested/docs/onExplain.md

 1|{:Clndrs {{-inf 4}} :Model {{79 81}} :Volume {{-inf 112}} :origin {2 3}}|	{:Acc+ 12.5 :Lbs- 2420 :Mpg+ 20 :N 1}| :x: :white_check_mark:|

-==> your challenge: for multiple runs with different random seeds, can you show the sampling tax remains low?
+==> Your challenge: for multiple runs with different random seeds, can you keep your explanation variance low?
-###
-For this week, we will apply a very simple greedy search fo

-For example,